MostAwesomeDude/brismu/src/0-midju/equivs.md

 # Equivalence Relations

-* simsa
-  * Definition allows ni, usage only for ka
-  * simsa3 often used in binary, but should be unary with implicit zo'e
-    * Some usage of makau, to give flavor of what else could be paired there
-  * x simsa y lo ka ce'u bu'a => x bu'a + y bu'a
-    * Might be a full definition!
-This is just something that we don't have a term for in maths
 * dunli
   * Insists that it is not simsa
   * Could be the gismu version of du, somehow